EURO GOVT-Italy bonds firm but recovery shaky as politics weigh

 By Emelia Sithole-Matarise

-LONDON, March 5 (Reuters) - Italian bonds recovered on Tuesday as some yield-hungry investors picked up the cheapened debt, seeing the ECB’s bond-buying backstop as offsetting concerns over the country’s political impasse.
+LONDON, March 5 (Reuters) - Italian bonds recovered on Tuesday as some yield-hungry investors picked up the cheapened debt with the European Central Bank’s bond-buying backstop offsetting concerns over possible new elections in the country.

 Centre-left leader Pier Luigi Bersani, who won a lower house majority for his grouping in Italy’s elections but could not win the Senate, issued an ultimatum to anti-establishment leader Beppe Grillo to support a new government or return to the polls.